What is Vision?

 “She has noticed a huge change, she loves reading every night now and says it’s easier to read, easier to understand and less tiring.
 She said that things were easy now, and she didn’t realise that they were hard before”

 What does Vision therapy involve?

-- Vision Therapy training sessions are scheduled on a weekly basis with the patient and Vision Therapist at our Vision Therapy House.
+- Vision Therapy training sessions are scheduled on a weekly basis with the patient and Vision Therapist.
 These sessions take about 45minutes.

 - Home Vision Therapy exercises are scheduled between sessions.
 It is expected that the patient will complete 20 to 30 minutes of these exercises five days a week.

 - Home Vision Therapy is vital for the program to be effective.